jafingerhut/core.btree-vector/doc/intro.md

 small constant factor slower.

-The research papers about the RRB tree data structure claim that it provides that, but everything I have read so far on RRB trees leave out some details of implementation that are not clear to me how they should be performed, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have errors.
+The research papers about the RRB tree data structure claim that it provides this O(log N) worst case time concatenation, but everything I have read so far on RRB trees leave out some details of implementation that are not clear to me precisely how they should be performed, and [all of the RRB Tree implementations I have found so far](https://github.com/clojure/core.rrb-vector/blob/master/doc/rrb-tree-notes.md) have errors.
 Without clearly stated invariants, it can be difficult to approach an existing implementation and see what changes ought to